xiaohua2003/Github-Finder/README.md

 # To start the app

--npm install
+- npm install
--npm run start
+- npm run start